sagemath/trac_to_gh/Issue 867.md

 # Issue 867: [with patch] support for rook monoid and planar rook monoid (as well as their diagram/partition algebras)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/867

 Original creator: mhansen